TypeSafeSchwalbe/Wein2D/README.md

 ## Window
 Constructor (Builder):
 Window()
-.setGameloopObject(Gameloop gameloop) >> sets an object implementing gameloop (configures gameloop at build)   !
-REQUIRED !
+.setGameloopObject(Gameloop gameloop) >> sets an object implementing gameloop (configures gameloop at build) !REQUIRED!
 .setSize(int width, int height) >> sets the size of the window [default: 848, 480]
 .setFullscreen(boolean fullscreen) >> sets if the window is fullscreen or not [default: false]
 .setTitle(String title) >> sets the title of the window [default: "Wein2D Application"]